Existenziell/bitcoindev/app/docs/history/attacks-on-bitcoin/attacks-on-bitcoin.md

 # Attacks on Bitcoin

 Bitcoin has faced protocol bugs, exchange hacks, and constant pressure from attackers.
 This page lists significant **attack-related events**: incidents that targeted the protocol or services holding Bitcoin.
-The important distinction: the **Bitcoin protocol** has never been successfully broken—no inflation, no stolen coins via consensus failure.
+The important distinction: the **Bitcoin protocol** has never been successfully broken: no inflation, no stolen coins via consensus failure.
 Attacks that have succeeded targeted **custody** (exchanges, hot wallets), not the network or its rules.

 For the theory behind mining and network attacks, see [Mining Attacks](/docs/mining/attacks) and [Network Attacks & Security](/docs/mining/network-attacks).